 |Dec.15||Final Special Extended Deadline.
 Do you need a lot of time to file?
 You can write to the IRS and request an even later deadline.
 You’ll have to give a good reason and need to file by then.
 There are no further extensions!
 Everything after December 15th is officially late.|

 When the April 15th deadline falls on a weekend or holiday, that deadline and the corresponding extensions are pushed forward.
-For example, in 2022, April 15th falls on a US Holiday, so the official filing date was April 18th, 2022.
-Just keep in mind the date for filing might be extended for expats.
+For example, in 2023, April 15th falls on a US Holiday, so the official filing date was April 18th, 2023.
+Keep in mind the date for filing might be extended for expats.
 However, if you owe taxes, make sure you pay by the general deadline, as there is never an extension for payments.

 Planning to eFile?
 The IRS typically accepts eFiled returns until about November.
 So don’t wait!
 You could run out of time.